-The walking bass line for this piece is similar in character but different in detail, to fit the different melody line.
-The bass line, played an octave below the melody line, provides four downbeats per bar.
-The piece features a double melody line.
-The second melody line is not shown in note symbols below because it follows a simple pattern that's better understood without them.
-The second melody line is offset down from the main melody line by minor thirds, except for major thirds below the notes highlighted in grey (the double melody line is illustrated on the next page for bars 1-4).
+This piece as written has both chords and a walking bass line that closely follows the melody line a major or minor third below it.
+This version of it replaces the chords by a walking bass line played an octave below the melody line that provides 4 downbeats to the bar.
+The written musical line between these two is, in this version, more like a complementary melody line.
+This line is not shown in note symbols below because it follows a simple pattern that's better remembered in terms of offsets from the main melody line - offsets by minor thirds, except for major thirds below the notes highlighted in grey (the complementary melody line is illustrated on the next page for bars 1-4).